Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 WM_SETCURSOR – The mouse cursor needs to change.

-When an application receives a mouse message, the lParam value contains the cursor’s x, y position.
+When an application receives a mouse message, the lParam value contains the cursor’s x and y position.
 These coordinates are relative to the upper-left corner of the client area.
-To retrieve these x and y values, the most common method is to use the GET_X_LPARAM and GET_Y_LPARAM macros :
+To retrieve the x and y values, the most common method is to use the GET_X_LPARAM and GET_Y_LPARAM macros.

 xPos = GET_X_LPARAM(lParam); yPos = GET_Y_LPARAM(lParam);